-In the latest move by India’s regulatory authority to better control the safety of medical devices, the Ministry of Health and Family Welfare announced in February that all retail and wholesale outlets selling medical devices in the country will be required to register with authorities of the states in which they operate.
+In the latest move by India’s regulatory authority to better control the safety of medical devices, the Ministry of Health and Family Welfare announced in February that all retail and wholesale outlets selling medical devices in India will be required to register with authorities of the states in which they operate.

 The new registration requirement is designed to make it easier for government authorities to monitor the quality and source of medical device products of all kinds.
 Sales of medical devices are growing in India at a blistering pace, driven in part by the COVID-19 pandemic, which fueled demand for everything from thermometers to pulse oximeters, and exposed the lack of quality controls of such goods around the country.